pmlmodelling/NEMO3.6-FABM/README.rst

 This has files for architecture ``GCC_PMPC`` included.

-After you obtain the xios code (an doptionally, add architecture files), you can compile it on a typical PML workstation with
+After you obtain the xios code (and optionally, add architecture files), you can compile it on a typical PML workstation with

    module load mpi #required on fedora
    ./make_xios -arch GCC_PMPC

 Troubleshooting
 ===============